RXT067/Research/WINE-Dishonored2/README.md

 ```

 # Missing codec/player?
+There seems to be a splash screen video at the beggining of the game.
+Suspect missing codec/player

 - There is `$GAMEDIR/base/video` full of `file.bk2`
 - `bk2` seems to be `Bink Video format`
 - found `binkw32` in `winetricks`